codedthinking/bead.zip/docs/install.md

 ## Verify installation

-After installation, verify that Bead is working correctly:
+After installation, verify that bead is working correctly:

 ```bash
 bead version
 ```

-This should display the installed version of Bead.
+This should display the installed version of bead.

 ## Getting started

-Once installed, you can initialize a new Bead project in any directory:
+Once installed, you can initialize a new bead project in any directory:

 ```bash
 bead new <project-name>
 ```

-Or convert an existing project to use Bead:
+Or convert an existing project to use bead:

 ```bash
 cd your-project-directory